 You’ll get tons of pink, purple, or white flowers all season with Vincas.
 These are perfect for surrounding a mailbox area, a planting garden, or any other area you want continuous color.

 In some planting zones, they’re perennials, and I’ve had a few of these that returned each year.
 They can survive drought conditions and heat so they make great choices in the South.

 Coneflowers are another ideal plant for continuous color.
 Stunning drooping petals with large blooms.
 These are daisy like flowers that are perennials – you’ll get color every year.
 Bonus points because they attract butterflies and are also deer resistant.

 Knock Out Roses

-There are so many choices you can use for your yard to get months of blooms and it won’t cost you a fortune!
+There are so many choices of long blooming flowers you can use for your yard to get months of blooms and it won’t cost you a fortune!